vasansr/react-tutorial-mern/README.md

 ### 1.1 index.html as a file
 Create index.html as a file, use all scripts (react, react-dom, babel) from CDN.
 Write a Hello World element within the HTML between `<script>` tags.

+### 1.2 Serve it up
+Use Node and Express to serve the HTML file.